warrickball/climb-tre.github.io/docs/onyx_client_installation_guide.md

 # Onyx Client Installation Guide

-This guide walks through how to install the `onyx` client in a CLIMB Jupyter notebook.
+This guide walks through how to install the Onyx client in a CLIMB Jupyter notebook.

 ## Download the client